mediapathic/hammerwiki/Developer-guide.md

 Template:

 ##### Building
 Import the environment as declared by the SConstruct.
-Add any other symbols you might need that were declared in `SConstruct` or `src/SConscript`.
+Add any other symbols you might need that were exported in `SConstruct` or `src/SConscript`.
 These are usually as follows:

     Import('env libhammer_shared testruns targets')